Mean curvature flow of Lagrangian submanifolds with isolated conical singularities: Introduction

 In this paper we study the short time existence problem for the generalized Lagrangian mean curvature flow in almost Calabi--Yau manifolds when the initial Lagrangian submanifold has isolated conical singularities modelled on stable special Lagrangian cones.
 We show that for a given Lagrangian submanifold $F_0:L\rightarrow M$ with isolated conical singularities modelled on stable special Lagrangian cones one can find for a short time a solution $F(t,\cdot):L\rightarrow M$, $0\leq t<T$, to the generalized Lagrangian mean curvature flow with initial condition $F_0:L\rightarrow M$, by letting the conical singularities move around in $M$.
 The Lagrangian mean curvature flow of $F_0:L\rightarrow M$ (here on the left) looks therefore after a short time like the surface on the right.

 We give a short overview of this paper.
 In Section \ref{SUPERMANN} we first introduce some necessary background material from symplectic geometry and Riemannian submanifold geometry.
 Further we define the notion of the generalized Lagrangian mean curvature flow in almost Calabi--Yau manifolds and present a new approach to the short time existence problem of the generalized Lagrangian mean curvature flow when the initial Lagrangian submanifold is a compact Lagrangian submanifold.
 We feel that it is helpful first to understand our alternative approach to the short time existence problem when the initial submanifold is compact in order to understand the much more complicated approach to the short time existence problem when the initial Lagrangian submanifold has isolated conical singularities.
 In Section \ref{ANALYSIS} we review some important results about linear parabolic equations on Riemannian manifolds with conical singularities, which build the core for the later short time existence proof.
 In Section \ref{SUPERMANNOOO} we then introduce special Lagrangian cones and Lagrangian submanifolds with isolated conical singularities in almost Calabi--Yau manifolds.
 Further we discuss several Lagrangian neighbourhood theorems that will assist us in setting up the later short time existence problem.
 Finally in Section \ref{DITISKLASSE} we discuss the short time existence proof of the Lagrangian mean curvature flow when the initial Lagrangian submanifold has isolated conical singularities modelled on stable special Lagrangian cones.
 First, generalizing the ideas from Section \ref{SUPERMANN}, we discuss how to set up the short time existence problem using a Lagrangian neighbourhood theorem for Lagrangian submanifolds with isolated conical singularities.
 Then, using the analytical results from Section \ref{ANALYSIS}, we discuss in an informal way how the short time existence of the flow is proven.
 We avoid the long and rather complicated analytical details of the short time existence proof and merely concentrate on the ideas of the proof.
-The interested reader may consult the author's DPhil thesis \cite{Behrndt1} to learn about the details of the proof, although this is not recommended.
-We hope that this paper will serve as a readable version of the results obtained in \cite{Behrndt1}.
+The interested reader may consult the author's DPhil thesis \cite{Behrndt1} to learn about the details of the proof.